Do you ever get to that point where you hit a brick wall with your blog?

-I mean, sure, you’ve got the ideas there in your head, but the oomph, that motivation to get those ideas translated into something that makes sense is a challenge.
-How do you bridge that void between brain and blog post?
+I mean, sure, you’ve got ideas there in your head, but the oomph, that motivation to get those ideas translated into something that makes sense, is a challenge.
+How do you bridge that void between brain and blog posts?

 The answer is fairly straight-forward.
 Get away from your blog!

-Here’s six ideas that I’ve personally tried (and which really do work) for helping you to give your brain a prod, allowing you to create some amazing blog content.
+Here’s six ideas that I’ve personally tried (and which really do work) to help you to give your brain a prod, allowing you to create some amazing blog content.